shuiruge/Tensor-calculator/README.md

 * Simple contraction;
 * And so on.
 To be continued!

-<i>For installation and usage as well as other details on this programme, see the documentation within the "TensorCalculator" directory.</i>
+<i>For installation and usage as well as other details on this programme, see the documentation within the "TensorCalculator" directory, especially those examples.</i>